OPINION

 Under the peculiar circumstances of this case, the relief Gall seeks will be of no consequence, and this appeal is therefore moot.

 In this case, Gall is incarcerated in Ohio on convictions for rape, attempted rape, and aggravated burglary unrelated to the Kentucky murder conviction he wants wiped off the books.
-The normal presumption of collateral consequencesquite appropriate in cases where the petitioner is actually releaseddoes not hold here.
+The normal presumption of collateral consequences — quite appropriate in cases where the petitioner is actually released — does not hold here.
 This is not a case where the petitioner is a free citizen who suffers certain and obvious disabilities as a result of his status as a convicted felon.
-Rather, Gall's freedom is restricted for reasons wholly apart from the unconstitutional Kentucky conviction, and the relief he currently seeks will do nothing to change his status as an Ohio prisoner.
+Rather, Gall’s freedom is restricted for reasons wholly apart from the unconstitutional Kentucky conviction, and the relief he currently seeks will do nothing to change his status as an Ohio prisoner.

-The majority glides over this critical analysis by simply adopting this court's Gall IV conclusion that Gall suffers from collateral consequences.
+The majority glides over this critical analysis by simply adopting this court’s Gall TV conclusion that Gall suffers from collateral consequences.
 But that was then, this is now, and there is an important difference.
-Gall had a clear stake in the outcome of Gall IV, unlike the present dispute.
-His position in Gall IV was that the Commonwealth was required to institute civil commitment proceedings, and that his extradition and incarceration in Ohio were therefore inappropriate.
+Gall had a clear stake in the outcome of Gall TV, unlike the present dispute.
+His position in Gall TV was that the Commonwealth was required to institute civil commitment proceedings, and that his extradition and incarceration in Ohio were therefore inappropriate.
 Incarceration and civil commitment are entirely distinct circumstances, and thus Gall had a concrete interest in litigating Gall IV.
-But once this court ruled on that issue, Gall's dispute with the Commonwealth was over for all practical purposes.
+But once this court ruled on that issue, Gall’s dispute with the Commonwealth was over for all practical purposes.

-Moreover, the majority should not assume this case matters simply because the Commonwealth has vigorously opposed Gall's request for expungement.
+Moreover, the majority should not assume this case matters simply because the Commonwealth has vigorously opposed Gall’s request for expungement.
 Regardless how loud or strident the protests from either party, federal courts must always inquire into the threshold issue of jurisdiction.
-See Bender v.
-Williamsport Area School Dist., 475 U.S. 534, 541, 106 S.Ct.
-1326, 89 L.Ed.2d 501 (1986) ("[E]very federal appellate court has a special obligation to satisfy itself not only of its own jurisdiction, but also that of the lower courts in a cause under review, even though the parties are prepared to concede it.") (internal quotation omitted).
-No matter the din, the relief Gall seeks here is of no consequence.

 Because this case is moot, I would not reach the question of whether federal habeas law required the district court to order expungement of the 1978 conviction.
 Nonetheless, a few comments are appropriate.

-This case has a convoluted history stemming from varied efforts to balance the unconstitutionality of Gall's conviction with his potential danger to the public if released.
-In Gall III, this court struck that balance by conditioning habeas relief on the Commonwealth initiating civil commitment proceedings.
-The Commonwealth *362 chose a different path by extraditing Gall to Ohio an action this court did not anticipate but nevertheless found permissible in Gall IV.
+This case has a convoluted history stemming from varied efforts to balance the unconstitutionality of Gall’s conviction with his potential danger to the public if released.
+In

 In the current round of this dispute, the majority gives no thought to balancing Gall’s entitlement to habeas relief with the potential danger of his release.
 Instead, the majority simply declares that a conviction “either is [constitutional] or is not; there is no middle ground from which a state may continue in a Kafka-esque manner to hold certain aspects of the conviction over the petitioner’s head.”
 Maj.
 Op. at 358.
 Such a rhetorical flourish obscures the difference between relief from Gall’s unconstitutional conviction and consideration of his mental instability for purposes of parole.
 Indeed, the Gall III court was perfectly willing to hold Gall’s mental instability over his head by expecting him to be civilly committed.
 A habeas court can and should consider public safety in order to fashion relief “as law and justice require.”
 28 U.S.C. § 2243.